The National Cherry Blossom Festival in Washington, D.C.

 Tidal Basin Park

-Tidal Basin, a reservoir between the Washington Channel & the Pontomac River, and is part of West Pontomac Park.
+Tidal Basin, a reservoir between the Washington Channel & the Potomac River, is part of West Potomac Park.
 From here, you can see numerous historic sights including the Jefferson Memorial, the FDR memorial, and numerous others via the 2 mile Tidal Basin Loop trail.

 Tidal Basin is the most popular place in the city to see lots of these gorgeous trees – over 3700 to be exact.
 Although it’s usually pretty busy here, there are some really nice pictures to take with the scenic water backdrop and the Jefferson Memorial in view.